Stabilizing Multi-Attack Adversarial Training via Bandit Optimization

 \section{Conclusion}

-In this paper, we introduced Calibrated Adversarial Sampling (CAS), a novel fine-tuning framework designed to enhance the multi-robustness of DNNs against a broad range of unforeseen adversarial attacks.
-Through theoretical analysis and empirical evaluation on mutually exclusive perturbations, we investigated the inherent cross-type trade-offs among multiple robustness dimensions and developed a dynamic reward mechanism to address them.
-Our framework bridges the multi-armed bandit framework and multi-robustness fine-tuning, enabling principled and efficient adversarial sampling.
-Extensive experiments demonstrate that CAS achieves superior robustness and computational efficiency across diverse attack scenarios, establishing a practical paradigm for real-world robust generalization of DNNs.
+In this paper, we introduced Calibrated Adversarial Sampling (CAS), a novel fine-tuning framework designed to enhance the robustness of DNNs against a broad range of adversarial attacks.
+Through theoretical analysis and empirical evaluation on robustness conflict, we investigated the inherent cross-type trade-offs among multiple robustness dimensions and developed a dynamic reward mechanism to address them.
+Our framework also bridges the multi-armed bandit framework and multi-attack adversarial training, enabling stable and efficient fine-tuning for applications.
+Extensive experiments demonstrate that CAS achieves superior accuracies and computational efficiency across diverse attack scenarios, establishing a practical paradigm for real-world robust generalization of DNNs.